 Smartphone Artificial Intelligence in a Nutshell

 The Mobile Artificial Intelligence (AI) revolution promises to reshape things in the next few years.
-It will also be a revolution very different from what we have known so far, because it is no longer just a question of increasing the processing power of smartphones, but of a real concept change that involves giving our phones the ability to learn and decide for themselves the best way to function.
+It will also be a revolution very different from what we have known so

 The human brain vs mobile AI?